carlignn/carlgaspar-nostyleplease/content/posts/my-retro-gaming-setup.md

 All Roms in the **Modern Systems** will run only on RetroBat.

 ### Roadblocks
-* XBOX files had to be converted to xiso file
+* XBOX files had to be converted to xiso file.
+* Switch roms are not publicly available yet for emulation.
 ### Commit List
 * The list has been moved to [My Rom Commit List](/posts/my-rom-commit-list)